yursha/howtos/tools-vim.md

 - `:marks` (' - position before jump, " - position when last editing a file, [ - start of last change, ] - end of last change

 ## Search and replace
-- *hlsearch* option
-- *ignorecase* option - whether searches are case-sensitive by default.
-- *incsearch* option.
-Use `Ctrl-L` to insert next char in the match or `Ctrl-r,Ctrl-w` to complete a word match.
+- Use `Ctrl-L` to insert next char in the match or `Ctrl-r,Ctrl-w` to complete a word match.
-- *wrapscan*
 - `/` - start search forward from current line.
 Navigate thru search history with arrow keys (filtering works).
 - `4*` - search **word** under the cursor as a Nth word
 - `g*`, `g#` - search **word** under the cursor as a match